zhusz/CVPR15-CFSS/README.md

 ```

 ## How to speed up
 We need to point out again, in this implementation, we can only use the publicly available packages [VLFeat](https://github.com/vlfeat/vlfeat) and [LibSVM](https://github.com/cjlin1/libsvm) due to open source license issues.
 If you want a faster performance, you need to pay attention to some details like integral map sharing tricks.
-For one test case, the integral maps are shared for all extraction within same searching stage.
-Classifiers should also be replaced by much faster ones.
+Classifiers should also be replaced by much faster ones like linear kernel.

 ## Notes
 1. Training typically requests at least 20 GB of memory (based on the default parameters settings).
 Training codes are implemented with parallel machenism and a multicore CPU + parpool enabled Matlab environment can significantly reduce the training time.
-2. The bounding box given in the testing phase should be equally noisy with that in the training phase.
+2. If you use the codes to train on another dataset, the bounding box given in the testing phase should be equally noisy with that in the training phase.
 According to our experience, the definition of **equally noisy** indicates: 1) no bias; and 2) equal variance.
 Bounding box variance larger than 1/3 of face size is regarded as very noisy.
 Under such circumstances, please consider to increase the searching stages into 4 stages if possible.
+Parameters should be tuned to align the dataset size and landmarks protocol via cross-validation.

 ## Feedback
 Suggestions and opinions of this work (both positive and negative) are greatly welcome.
 Please contact the author by sending email to `zhshzhutah2@gmail.com`.